brean/docker-ros/README.md

 In the next part we will take a look at devContainer so we can run commands directly from inside the VS Code terminal inside the docker container to execute ros2 commands quickly and increase our productivity even more.

 # Part 4: Basic ROS with docker in a devContainer
-To have the full VS Code integration to use development tools like a local debugger we have a third docker image where we put both packages in one image for the dev-container.
+To have the full [VS Code](https://code.visualstudio.com/docs/devcontainers/create-dev-container) integration to use development tools like a local python debugger we have a third docker image where we put both packages in one image for the dev-container.

-TODO: Setup and start devcontainer and debug something
+TODO: Setup and start devcontainer, add breakpoint and debug something

 TODO: extend devContainer with some basic ros2 package, python-package and other dependencies

+For more details read about the [VS Code Python debugging documentation](https://code.visualstudio.com/docs/python/debugging).

 # Part 5: Camera stream with RVIZ and C++
 TODO: rviz and ros2 bag